-Cancer occurs when cells in the body begin changing and multiplying out of control.
+Cancer occurs when cells in the body begin to change and multiply out of control.
 These cells can form lumps of tissue called tumors.
-Cancer that starts in cells in the body's lymphatic system is called lymphoma.
-Most types of cancer in the lymphatic system are grouped together under the name non-Hodgkin lymphoma.
+Lymphoma is cancer that starts in cells in the body's lymphatic system.
+Most types of cancer in the lymphatic system are non-Hodgkin lymphoma.

-The lymphatic system helps the body fight diseases and infections.
-This system is a network of vessels (tubes) passing through tissue all over the body.
-A clear fluid called lymph travels through the vessels to help the body fight infections.
-Along this network of vessels are small organs called lymph nodes.
-Some of the places that lymph nodes appear are in the neck, under the arms, and in the groin area.
-You may have noticed nodes in these areas sometimes swell when you have a cold.
+The lymphatic system helps your body fight disease and infections.
+This system is a network of tubes, or vessels.
+The vessels pass through tissue all over your body.
+A clear fluid called lymph flows through the vessels.
+Lymph helps the body fight infections.
+Small organs called lymph nodes are also found along this network of vessels.
+Lymph nodes are found throughout the body.
+Most are grouped together in the neck, underarms, and groin area.
+You may feel swollen or enlarged nodes in these areas when you have a cold.

-Since the lymphatic system stretches over the entire body, non-Hodgkin lymphoma can start almost anywhere in the body.
-Lymphoma can spread from the lymphatic system to other tissues of the body.
+The lymphatic system stretches over the whole body.
+So non-Hodgkin lymphoma can start almost anywhere in your body.
+Lymphoma can also spread from the lymphatic system to other tissues of the body.
 This spread is called metastasis.

 You and your healthcare provider will discuss a treatment plan that’s best for your needs.
 Treatment options may include: